50 Years of Experience!

 The one-year internship turned into a career-long commitment to the landscaping business.
 When he struck out on his own in 1994, many of the nursery’s customers became his clients.
 He has served some of these same clients for over 30 years, driving from Maine to Maryland when called to prune trees, maintain gardens and plant flowers in landscapes he once designed.

 Looking for a knowledgeable Tenants Harbor landscaping professional?
-Now semi-retired in Maine, Jan provides landscaping advice and services to a growing group of local clients that includes the Knox Museum (“Montpelier”) in Thomaston and the Marshall Point Lighthouse in Port Clyde.
+Now semi-retired in Maine, Jan provides landscaping advice and services to a group of local clients that includes the Knox Museum (“Montpelier”) in Thomaston and the Marshall Point Lighthouse in Port Clyde.